 “Smith and Taylor (2016) found that…” or “Researchers found that… (Smith & Taylor, 2016)”

-is a more concise and precise (due to the use the active voice) way of presenting the same information.
+is a more concise and precise way of presenting the same information due to the use of active voice construction.

-Although beginning a sentence with it is acceptable, we suggest doing so sparingly and for specific reasons, such as to take the emphasis off of the subject, to avoid overuse of the subject (repetition), or to vary sentence structure (and not start every sentence with an author’s name or with “Researchers…”).
+If you decide to begin a sentence with "It," we suggest doing so sparingly and for specific reasons, such as to take the emphasis off of the subject, to avoid overuse of the subject (repetition), or to vary sentence structure (e.g., not starting every sentence with an author’s name or with “Researchers…”).

-Outside of the specific reasons for using it listed in the previous paragraph, the use of it is often a wasted opportunity to be more concise and accurate in your writing.
-Avoid ambiguity, be more concise, and use the active voice by replacing the word it with the subject itself.
+Outside of the specific reasons for using "it" listed in the previous paragraph, its use is often a wasted opportunity to be more concise and accurate in your writing.
+Avoid ambiguity, be more concise, and use the active voice by replacing the word "it" with the subject itself.

-When using it, avoid being vague or ambiguous by referring clearly to a specific noun in the sentence.
+When using "it," avoid being vague or ambiguous by alternatively referring clearly to a specific noun in the sentence.

 Incorrect example: If a participant skips answering a question in the survey, I will code it as incomplete.
-(What does the it refer to, the question that was not answered or the survey with an unanswered question?)
+(What does the "it" refer to, the question that was not answered or the whole survey?)

 Correct example: If you download the Abstract Guidelines document, you can refer to it while drafting the abstract for your study.
-(Because there is only one specific noun, the document, in the first clause, the use of it in the second clause to refer to the worksheet is clear and not ambiguous.)
+(Because there is only one specific noun, the "document," in the first clause, the use of "it" in the second clause to refer to the document is clear and not ambiguous.)